-Windows Azure Active Directory provides the core directory and identity management capabilities behind most of Microsoft’s cloud services.
+Azure Active Directory (AD) provides the core directory and identity management capabilities behind most of Microsoft’s cloud services.
 These services include, but are not limited to:

 Microsoft Office 365

 Microsoft Dynamics CRM Online

-As an administrator of one or more Microsoft cloud service subscriptions, you can either use the Windows Azure Management Portal, the Windows Intune account portal, or the Office 365 account portal to manage your organizations tenant data.
-You can also use the downloadable Windows Azure Active Directory Module for Windows PowerShell cmdlets to help you manage your tenant data stored in Windows Azure AD.
-For more information about your tenant, see What is a Windows Azure AD tenant?.
+As an administrator of one or more Microsoft cloud service subscriptions, you can either use the Azure Management Portal, the Windows Intune account portal, or the Office 365 Admin Center to manage your organizations directory data.
+You can also use the downloadable Microsoft Azure Active Directory Module for Windows PowerShell cmdlets to help you manage data stored in Azure AD.
+For more information about your directory, see What is an Azure AD directory?.